1832

 Town sign of the district town Alsfeld, before 1972

-While the district court remained in Alsfeld, Romrod became the seat of the district administrator before it was moved here in May 1829 after fierce and persistent interventions on the part of Alsfeld.
-The seat of the district administrator was the so-called “Schwarzsche Wohnhaus”, a residential building in Rittergasse with a courtyard, garden and several outbuildings, which stood directly next to the Minnigerode House.
+The latter consisted of the Felda court, Storndorf, and the noble court of Kestrich, as well as Leusel, Zell, and the district of Alsfeld (including the Grebenau district and the Schwarz court).
+While the district court remained in Alsfeld, Romrod initially became the seat of the district administrator, before it was moved here in May 1829 following fierce and persistent intervention from Alsfeld.
+The seat of the district administrator was the so-called “Schwarz residence,” a house located directly next to the Minnigerode House in Rittergasse, complete with a courtyard, garden, and several outbuildings.